CYGNA: Life-long learning in academia

 The session featured two excellent presentations on the theme of life-long learning in academia by two of my Middlesex colleagues.
 First Salma Soliman reflected on her Erasmus+ Teaching visit to Egypt, her country-of-origin.
 As the title of her presentation "Beyond Formalities" suggests, she mainly focused on her experiences outside the formal program.
 Her very personal story was an inspiring account about how we can make a difference in unexpected areas, if only we are willing to be flexible and live with some uncertainty.

-Second, Orthodoxia [Dox] Kyriacou shared the eight lessons she learned from participating in the Auro leadership program: Seeing into the light: some personal experiences of the Aurora programme [presentation download].
-After her presentation we had a spirited discussion about female leadership styles, how to interpret assertiveness, the pros and cons of saying no, and how to say no.
+Second, Orthodoxia [Dox] Kyriacou shared the eight lessons she learned from participating in the Aurora leadership program: Seeing into the light: some personal experiences of the Aurora programme [presentation download].
+After her presentation we had a spirited discussion about female leadership styles, how to interpret assertiveness, the pros and cons of saying no, and how to say no. When Linn Zhang's line manager suggested her to participate in this programme in March 2020, she asked for feedback from CYGNA members, which she kindly collated in this document.

 When to say no and three research support books